pdfop/fuzzlab/target/README.md

 	https://github.com/intel/linux-sgx-driver
 	working SGX PSW from any source

 Files for the Host App are located in ./App
-File for the Enclave are located in ./Enclave Enclave.edl defines the ECALL/OCALL interface available for the enclave
+Files for the Enclave are located in ./Enclave
+Enclave.edl defines the ECALL/OCALL interface available for the enclave
 Enclave.config.xml manages parameters such as stack size, heap size and maximum number of threads
 Enclave_private key pair is used during initialization